shtse8/FireSchema/memory-bank/progress.md

 **What's Left:**

-1.  **CI/CD for Runtime Repos:** Set up GitHub Actions workflows in each of the three new runtime repositories (`fireschema-ts-client-runtime`, `fireschema-ts-admin-runtime`, `fireschema_dart_runtime`) to:
-    -   Build the package.
-    -   Run its specific tests (unit & integration, likely requiring emulator setup).
-    -   Publish the package to its registry (npm or pub.dev) when a version tag is pushed **to that specific repository**.
-2.  **(Optional) Add `.gitignore` to Runtime Repos:** Add `node_modules/`, `.dart_tool/`, `build/`, etc., to the `.gitignore` files in the respective runtime repositories to avoid committing build artifacts.
+1.  **Fix Runtime CI/CD Workflows:** Investigate and resolve the failures in the latest GitHub Actions runs for `fireschema-ts-client-runtime` (v0.1.4), `fireschema-ts-admin-runtime` (v0.1.6), and `fireschema_dart_runtime` (v0.1.0) to enable successful package publishing.
-3.  **(Future) Implement More Adapters:** `dart-admin-rest`, `csharp-client`.
+2.  **(Future) Implement More Adapters:** `dart-admin-rest`, `csharp-client`.
-4.  **(Future) Generator Enhancements:** Complex validation, error reporting, plugins.
+3.  **(Future) Generator Enhancements:** Complex validation, error reporting, plugins.
-5.  **(Future) Documentation Content:** Refine existing content, add more examples.
+4.  **(Future) Documentation Content:** Refine existing content, add more examples.

 **Current Status:**

-**Repository Refactor Complete:** The project has been successfully restructured.
-Runtime packages are now independent repositories linked via Git submodules.
-The main repository focuses on the CLI tool, documentation, and overall project structure.
-The CI/CD pipeline in the main repo is simplified, and the foundation is laid for independent package releases.
+**Runtime CI/CD Setup In Progress (Blocked):** The project has been restructured with independent runtime repositories linked via Git submodules.
+Initial CI/CD workflow files and `.gitignore` files were created and multiple fixes were applied to the TS runtimes.
+However, the publishing workflows for all three packages are still failing.

-**Next focus:** Setting up the CI/CD workflows in the individual runtime package repositories.
+**Next focus:** Debugging the failed GitHub Actions workflows for each runtime package.

 **Known Issues:**